Loading...

 Visit to interact with this facsimile.

-In the humanities, text analysis is closely associated with the concept of , which essentially means using computational methods to explore and query large (sometimes massive) corpora.
+In the humanities, text analysis is closely associated with the concept of distant reading, which essentially means using computational methods to explore and query large (sometimes massive) corpora.
 The corpa or datasets, as they are more commonly called in the sciences and social sciences, can be structured or unstructured, and the results can have a data visualization component.

 Related Terms: